What does a woodcutter—with a wife, a child and a new baby

 need for digital government services.
 Yet agencies are

 struggling to meet these expectations and continue to engage

 In New Zealand, 83 percent of those we surveyed expressed interest in using an online tax account.
 Like their taxpaying peers around the globe, New Zealanders have the appetite, readiness and trust required to become truly digital customers of revenue agencies.

 Inland Revenue is answering that call.
 Rather than adding digital “window dressing” to existing systems or processes, the revenue agency is doing the hard work of true transformation.
 It’s been years in the making—and will take years to complete.
 Along the way, Inland Revenue has been engaging with taxpayers, tax agents, businesses of all sizes and tax software vendors.
 The revenue agency is gathering their perspectives, understanding their pain points and demonstrating a commitment to using digital technologies to reduce the time and effort individuals and businesses must expend to address tax compliance.

-The research process this year began with gathering inputs from the Technology Vision External Advisory Board, a group of more than two dozen executives and entrepreneurs from the public and private sectors, academia, venture capital and startup companies.
+The research process this year began with gathering inputs from the Technology Vision External Advisory Board, a group comprising of more than two dozen executives and entrepreneurs from the public and private sectors, academia, venture capital and startup companies.
 In addition, the Technology Vision team conducted nearly 100 interviews with technology luminaries, industry experts and Accenture business leaders.